 A. Do you periodically review my accounts?

 Yes.
-For those clients to whom FCA provides investment supervisory services, account reviews are conducted on an ongoing basis by FCA's principals and/or representatives.
-All investment supervisory clients are advised that it remains their responsibility to advise FCA of any changes in their investment objectives and/or financial situation.
-All clients (in person or via telephone) are requested to review financial planning issues (to the extent applicable), investment objectives and account performance with FCA on an annual basis. В. Do you review my accounts other than on a periodic basis?
-FCA may conduct account reviews on an other than periodic basis upon the occurrence of a triggering event, such as a change in client investment objectives and/or financial situation, market corrections and client request.
+For those clients to whom Fortis provides investment supervisory services, account reviews are conducted on an ongoing basis by Fortis' principals and/or Advisors.
+All investment supervisory clients are advised that it remains their responsibility to advise Fortis of any changes in their investment objectives and/or financial situation.
+All clients are requested to review financial planning issues (to the extent applicable), investment objectives and account performance with Fortis on an annual basis.

+B. Do you review my accounts other than on a periodic basis?

+Review into asset allocation and security selection can be triggered by a number of factors.
+This may include (but is not limited to) factors such as economic conditions, market conditions, security related factors and a change in a client's financial/investment needs or goals.
+You may call at any time during normal business hours to speak directly with your Advisor about your account(s), financial situation, or investment needs.
+You may trigger a review at any time by requesting a review of your account.
+No formal instruction is provided on how to review client accounts.
+Your Advisor is permitted to use their discretion on how and when to review your account.
+You should consult your Advisor on the frequency and method of their reviews.

 C. What is the content and frequency of regular reports you provide me?

-Your FCA Advisor may provide you access to a web portal that is generally updated and reconciled on a daily basis.
+Your Advisor may provide you access to a web portal that is generally updated and reconciled on a daily basis.
 This site reports the holdings, balances, activity, fees and performance of your Account.
 At times these updates will be delayed because of technical difficulties that are common with portfolio accounting and data reconciliation.

 The web portal is available at www.fortiscapitaladvisors.com.
-FCA's reporting is only available electronically through this portal.
-Please contact your FCA Advisor if you wish to have access to the web portal.
+Fortis' reporting is only available electronically through this portal.
+Please contact your Advisor if you wish to have access to the web portal.
 We urge you to compare the electronic reports you receive from us with the reports you receive from your custodian to ensure accuracy.

-Clients are provided, at least quarterly, with written transaction confirmation notices and regular written summary account statements directly from the broker-dealer/custodian for the client accounts.
+For retirement plan clients the type of reports and frequency is customized for each plan.

+Statements from custodians report at least quarterly describing all activity in the client's account during the preceding month/quarter, including all transactions made on behalf of the account, all contributions and withdrawals made by the client, and all fees and expenses charged to the account.
+It also includes the value of the account at both the beginning and end of the period.